-The Minnesota Department of Agriculture (MDA) licenses agricultural pesticide dealers who offer for sale or sell agricultural pesticides in or into the state of Minnesota to a Minnesota end-user.
+The MDA licenses agricultural pesticide dealers who offer for sale or sell agricultural pesticides in or into the state of Minnesota to a Minnesota end-user.
 A sale of an agricultural pesticide by a dealer without a valid Dealer License is a violation of the Minnesota Pesticide Control Law Chapter 18B.316 and may be subject to enforcement action.
-Agricultural Pesticides are products with Worker Protection Standard labeling as required by 40 CFR Parts 156 and 170.
+Agricultural pesticides are products with Worker Protection Standard labeling as required by 40 CFR Parts 156 and 170.
 Licensed pesticide dealers licensed to sell restricted use pesticides (RUP) or bulk pesticides do not need to obtain an additional license.
-Agricultural pesticide dealers must assess and collect fees from end-user at sale on customer invoice, report sales and pay fees associated with agricultural pesticides sales to the Minnesota Department of Agriculture.
+Agricultural pesticide dealers must assess and collect fees from end-user at sale on customer invoice, report sales, and pay fees associated with agricultural pesticides sales to the MDA.

 Agricultural Pesticides are products that bear labeling which meets federal Worker Protection Use Requirements established by 40 CFR Parts 156 and 170.
 These products can be readily identified by the “Agricultural Use Requirements” box on their label.
 This section describes Worker Protection Standard Use Requirements.
 These products are typically used in agriculture and non-ag industries such as greenhouse/nursery, rights-of-way, landscape and forestry.
 Agricultural pesticides may be classified as restricted use or non-restricted use pesticide.